 * Gunfire rings out across northern town hours after raid

-* Bombing underscores lack of security as U.N. force deploys (Adds shooting, details)
+* Bombing underscores lack of security as U.N. force deploys (Adds death of child, number of bombers)

 By Adama Diarra

-BAMAKO, Oct 23 (Reuters) - A suicide bomber killed two Chadian troops from the U.N. peacekeeping mission in Mali and injured six others in an attack on a checkpoint at the entry to the northern town of Tessalit on Wednesday, a U.N. spokesman said.
+BAMAKO, Oct 23 (Reuters) - A suicide blast killed two Chadian troops from the U.N. mission in Mali and injured six other peacekeepers in an assault on a checkpoint at the entry to the northern town of Tessalit on Wednesday.

-Hours after the late-morning raid, gunfire rang out across the desert town as Chadian and Malian troops hunted down other attackers believed to have been dropped off before the explosion, officials said.
+Hours after the late-morning raid, which also killed a child, gunfire rang out across the desert town as Chadian and Malian troops hunted down other attackers believed to have been dropped off before the explosion, officials said.

-No group has claimed the attack.
-Al Qaeda-linked Islamists, who occupied northern Mali last year, have carried out a number of suicide attacks on northern towns in recent months since they were scattered by a French offensive launched in January.
+No group claimed responsibility for the raid, but al Qaeda-linked Islamists, who occupied northern Mali last year, have carried out a number of suicide attacks on northern towns in recent months since they were scattered by a French offensive launched in January.

-Olivier Salgado, spokesman for the U.N. mission that is deploying in Mali to take over security responsibilities from French troops, said the bomber drove an explosive-laden vehicle to the checkpoint before blowing himself up.
+Olivier Salgado, spokesman for the U.N. mission in Mali to take over security from French troops, said the bomber drove an explosives-laden vehicle to the checkpoint before blowing himself up.

 "The provisional toll is two dead and six injured," he said.

-Ibrahim Ag Mohamed, a Tessalit resident currently in Bamako but in touch with people on the ground, said that several buildings had been damaged and many people, including civilians, had been injured.
+Ibrahim Ag Mohamed, a Tessalit resident currently in Bamako but in touch with people on the ground, said Malian, Chadian and French forces hunted attackers in the town.

-Although the French operations swiftly defeated the Islamists who overran Mali's army last year, experts have warned that many may simply have gone to ground, regrouped and sought opportunities to strike as France reduces it presence.
+Although the French operation swiftly defeated Islamists who overran Mali's army last year, experts have warned that many may simply have gone to ground, regrouped and sought opportunities to strike as France reduces it presence.

-Bert Koenders, head of the U.N. mission, said attacks late last month and in early October were a "wake-up call" to the challenges remaining.
+Bert Koenders, head of the U.N. mission, said attacks on the northern town of Gao and near Timbuktu in recent weeks were a "wake-up call" to the challenges remaining.

 Mali imploded last year when Tuareg separatist rebels took up arms in the desert north, triggering a coup by soldiers angry over the government's handling of the rebellion.

-Islamists took advantage of the chaos and seized the north, stoking fears in the West that the zone would become a launch pad for militant attacks and a safehaven for criminal gangs operating alongside the various rebel groups.
+Islamists took advantage of the chaos and seized the north, stoking fears in the West that the zone would become a launch pad for militant attacks and safe haven for criminal gangs operating alongside the various rebel groups.

-Ibrahim Boubacar Keita, Mali's new president, must juggle rebuilding the shattered army and national pride while seeking to secure lasting peace with the Tuareg rebels who did not join the Islamists and are seeking a political deal.
-(Additional reporting by Tiemoko Diallo in Bamako; Writing and additional reporting by David Lewis; Editing by Alison Williams)
+Ibrahim Boubacar Keita, Mali's new president, must juggle restoring a shattered army and national pride while seeking to secure lasting peace with the Tuareg rebels who did not join the Islamists and are seeking a political deal.
+(Additional reporting by Tiemoko Diallo in Bamako and Michelle Nichols at the United Nations; Writing and additional reporting by David Lewis; editing by Mike Collett-White)